commandprompt/pgmanage-docs/src/en/01_installation.md

 > [!NOTE]
 > Audax `.dmg` files are not yet notarized, which may prevent them from running on recent macOS releases.
-A workaround for that is to remove the quarantine attribute from PgManage distribution file after downloading it by running: ```xattr -d com.apple.quarantine ./pgmanage-$version_mac_x64.dmg``` command in terminal (assuming that the .dmg file resides in the current directory).
+> A workaround for that is to remove the quarantine attribute from application distribution file after downloading it by running:
+> ```xattr -d com.apple.quarantine ./pgmanage-$version_mac_x64.dmg```
+> command in terminal (assuming that the .dmg file resides in the current directory).

 ## Install Postgres Client Binaries